 If cupboards were blocked or roof space blocked then it can not be inspected.

 What Are Common Issues Found?

-Common issues found in a HomeBuyer Report are damp, subsidence and any cracks to walls.
-We’ve discovered UK homebuyers’ biggest property concerns based on information supplied when searching for a surveyor.
+Common issues found in a HomeBuyer Report are damp, subsidence and any cracks on walls.
+We’ve discovered the biggest concerns for UK home buyers based on information supplied when searching for a surveyor.